yinacobian/modELISA-S/README.md

 1. Text file from OD reader in plate format

-2. file-to-info : Informatino about the plate setup and the samples order
+2. file-to-info : Information about the plate setup and the samples order

 3. sample-to-info : Adittional information about the samples